2xlink/tools/index.md

 - [thistothat](https://www.thistothat.com/) - Find the best glue for connecting two different materials.
 - [Animated Knots by Grog](https://www.animatedknots.com/) - Learn how to tie specific knots with step-by-step animation.

+## Expenses & Currencies

+- [Spliit](https://spliit.app/) - Spliit is a minimalist application to track and share expenses with your friends and family.

 ## Entertainment

 ### Music